Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Experiments and Evaluation

-\textbf{3) Evaluation: ToM and qualitative examples.} Additionally, to test whether models can explicitly infer the preferences of others, we prompted each agent to provide a ``best guess'' of each party's preferred sub-option under each issue.
-Each agent sees its own initial instructions only.
-This is done before any interaction (to test commonsense reasoning based on the game's semantics without observations from other agents).
-GPT-4 models scored 61\% in correctly matching the ground truth preferences of sub-options, vs. 42\% by GPT-3.5 (averaged over all agents and multiple trials).
-GPT-4 models frequently correctly assigned neutral values for issues with no clear associations (e.g., ``the Green Alliance might not have any preference on employment distribution''), and made a distinction between $P_\text{oppose}$ and $P_\text{benefit}$ regarding implicit preference entailment (e.g., ``they might want to limit/ensure the project's success by requesting less/more funding'') even though this distinction was not provided in the initial prompt.
-We show an example of $p_1$'s CoT in~\autoref{fig:example}.
-In this example, the agent (GPT-4) iteratively alters its suggestion to accommodate $p_2$ (after a correct inference of its preference) and to meet its own score.
-In contrast, GPT-3.5 agents (see Appendix~\ref{sec:gpt3.5_examples}) may \textit{leak} their secret scores in their public answer and argue for deals because they have high scores (indicating a lack of ToM-related reasoning).
-Given the superior performance of GPT-4 agents, we focus the rest of the experiments on this model to further evaluate its behavior.
+\textbf{ToM.} In~\autoref{tab:ablations}, we show that instructing models to infer others' preferences increases the success rate (indicated by the drop in rows 6 and 10).
+To test if models can explicitly infer the preferences of others, we further prompted each agent to provide a ``best guess'' of each party's preferred sub-option under each issue.
+Each agent sees only its own initial instructions $C_{p_i}^0$ before interaction (to test commonsense reasoning based on the game's semantics, without observations from other agents).
+GPT-4 models scored \textbf{61\%} in correctly matching the ground truth preferences of sub-options, vs. \textbf{42\%} by GPT-3.5 (averaged over all agents).
+GPT-4 models frequently correctly assigned neutral values for issues with no clear associations (e.g., ``the Green Alliance might not have any preference on employment distribution'') and made a distinction between $P_\text{oppose}$ and $P_\text{benefit}$ regarding implicit preference entailment (e.g., ``they might want to limit/ensure the project's success by requesting less/more funding'') even though this distinction was not provided in the initial prompt.
+In contrast, GPT-3.5 agents often \textit{leak} their secret scores in their public answer and argue for deals because they have high scores, indicating a lack of ToM-related reasoning (see Appendix~\ref{sec:gpt3.5_examples} and Table~\ref{tab:new_models} next).

+\textbf{Adaptation and Exploration.} GPT-3.5 agents benefited from instructions to explore feasible solutions (row 11), possibly due to improvements in calculations.
+However, when doing so with GPT-4, agents were biased towards generating deals and selecting the ones from the history that scored higher (see \autoref{fig:ablation_worst}).
+Without this step, GPT-4 agents were more likely to find deals that adapt to other parties (see row 2 vs. row 3).
+We show an example of $p_1$'s CoT in~\autoref{fig:example} in which the GPT-4 agent \textit{iteratively} alters its suggestion to accommodate $p_2$ (after a correct inference of its preference) and to meet its own threshold.
+However, we still observe a lack of exploration when the agent compensated by over-increasing its score in one issue instead of finding a balanced proposal.

+\textbf{Planning.} This step was important to reach a final successful deal (row 4); without it, agents' suggestions may saturate and no longer increase the collective score (\autoref{fig:no_planning}).